HammerheadFistpunch/GTP_Port/CHUNK_MANIFEST.md

 - `DOCUMENTATION.md`
 - `PROJECT_LOG.md`

-No files need to be deleted and no source code is included.
+## What the new guide covers

+- Safe GitHub Desktop, VS Code, Tina, and Cloudflare workflow
+- Exact repository and route map
+- Visual changes by file
+- Component props and shared-layout dependencies
+- Adding, requiring, changing, and removing Tina fields
+- Tina/Astro/Markdown/rendering schema coordination
+- Custom Tina TSX controls
+- Routes, slugs, media, packages, and generated files
+- Verification commands and common failure diagnosis
+- High-risk changes and a pre-push checklist

-Apply this package after Chunk 5 so the documentation matches the intended code state.
+No source code, package changes, or deletions are included.
+Apply this package after Chunk 5 so the documentation describes the intended current state.